FelixHindinger/Simulator/README.md

 # Simulator

-This repository contains a modified implementation of the mix network simulator proposed by Piotrowska (https://github.com/aniampio/Simulator).
+This repository contains a modified implementation of the mix network simulator proposed by Piotrowska (https://github.com/aniampio/Simulator)  used for my bachelor thesis.

 The implementation is done using Python 3.
 Before running the code remember to make sure that you have all the dependencies installed.